Zorlin/pve-moosefs/README.md

 * Make the Debian package: `make`
 * Install the Debian package: `dpkg -i *.deb`

+### Graphical mounting
+Now mount the storage!
+You can use the Proxmox GUI for this.

+* Go to Datacenter -> Storage
+* Click Add -> MooseFS and follow the wizard.

+### Command line mounting
 Now mount the storage via command line:
 `pvesm add moosefs moosefs-vm-storage --path /mnt/mfs`